UoW-CPC/rabbda-earthquakes-history/README.md

  This is because application stores in its internal database past requests for years and related magnitude so to avoid possible data duplication.

- To force downloading also year 2005, you need to pass the overwrite option.
+ To force download also year 2005, you need to pass the overwrite option.
  ```
  # The program starts the downloading process for years 2003,2004,2005 with overwrite option active.
  python earthquakes.py -p /user/earthquakes/ -f 2003 -t 2005 -o